fcalabri/bmwg-ai-fabric-training-bench/draft-calabria-bmwg-ai-fabric-training-bench.md

 AllToAll generates the worst-case fabric stress pattern: every accelerator simultaneously sends a unique payload to every other accelerator in the group, creating maximum entropy and N-to-N incast at every fabric link.
 This makes AllToAll JCT the most sensitive single indicator of fabric congestion management quality.

-For AllToAll, algo_factor = (n-1)/n regardless of topology or library implementation.
-BusBW reports MUST state this value explicitly.
-See {{test-collective}}.
+BusBW MUST be computed per the BusBW definition in {{!TERMINOLOGY}}; algo_factor is fixed per collective type and does not depend on topology or library implementation.
+The runtime algorithm in use MUST be verified via library tracing and documented as part of the test conditions.

 **Measurement:**  Report BusBW (average, P50, P95, P99), JCT per iteration, ECN marking ratio, PFC pause count, and per-link utilization for each (message_size, N, LB_strategy) combination.

-**Reporting:** Same table format as {{allreduce-benchmark}}, with algo_factor column required.
+**Reporting:** Same table format as {{allreduce-benchmark}}, with the "Algorithm (verified)" column required.
 Additionally report JCT for each configuration; JCT degradation relative to the ECMP baseline SHOULD be highlighted as the primary congestion sensitivity indicator.

 ## AllGather Benchmark